 MIS PhD Program

-The Doctor of Philosophy in Management with a major in Management Information Systems (MIS) is the highest academic honor an institution can bestow to its students.
+The Doctor of Philosophy in Management (Management Information Systems) is the highest academic honor an institution can bestow to its students.

 The doctoral program is rigorous with an aim to train and prepare students to be critical and creative independent thinkers.
 An MIS PhD gives students the ability to perform critical analysis of existing work and to undertake research studies to advance academic understanding in the MIS field in the course of their PhD studies and in their subsequent career.